tian-yu-zhan/RABR/README.md

 ## Example

-We provide an example of continuous endpoint.
+We provide an example of RABR with a continuous endpoint.
 One may refer to the vignette for more details.

 ``` r
 library(RABR)